nephio-project/docs/content/en/docs/neo-porch/1_overview/_index.md

 The goal of Porch is to orchestrate kpt packages in a configuration as code and GitOps context.
 It provides an API and a CLI as enablers to build lifecycle management, package repository management, package discovery, and authoring kpt packages.

-Porch does not intend to run mutation pipelines, package specialization and basic package manipulation in GitOps
+Porch does not intend to run mutation pipelines, package specialization and basic package manipulation in GitOps, but uses kpt for these operations.